 I might add that generally the most common of the two among serious backyard astronomers is the reflector type.
 One reason – reflectors vs refractors gather more light, performing better in this regard as they go up in size.

 Eyepiece at front

 Can be subject to dust and humidity

-Refractors are dioptric, meaning they use refraction.
+Refractors are dioptric, which simply means they use refraction.
 They have convex lenses.

 The lens bends or refracts light.
 Compare this to a reflecting telescope where mirrors reflect light.

 These types have the lens at the front and the eyepiece at the rear.
 They have a long, closed tube in which the light must travel in a straight path through to the eyepiece.
 The larger the lens the longer the tube needed.
 Hence, why refractors tend to be small.